-The 2014-2015 Minds Behind the MIND lecture series will resume in October 2014.
+The 2014-2015 Minds Behind the MIND lecture series resumed on October 2014.
 Leading researchers and clinicians from the UC Davis MIND Institute will present current research and new treatment findings.
 The presentations will give our community a better perspective on the scope of research being conducted at the MIND Institute, the outcomes of this research, and ways they may support these efforts.

 Lectures will be held on Saturday mornings at the UC Davis MIND Institute.
 Information on research studies will be available and The Resource Center will be open before and after each presentation.
 There will also be an extended “ask the experts” session with the panelists after the presentation.
 Please note that seating is limited.

 For more information about the series, contact Terri Contenti at (916) 703-0289.

 Developing and Maintaining Positive Relationships in the Community and the Family

 (This session will be presented in Spanish) (SPANISH PDF)

 Sergio Aguilar-Gaxiola will review what happens to family dynamics and the importance of community relationships as families face the challenges of finding appropriate medical care, treatment, education, information and support for their children with special needs.
 Ana Flores will focus on family interactions, maintaining positive relationships and making special time for each family member, while attending to the needs of the child with special needs.
 Maribel Hernandez will share her personal experiences with a parent-support group and the positive effects of a workshop with the siblings of a child with special needs